 Reasons Why People Prefer To Not Commit

 There are some other common reasons people prefer to not commit to a romantic partner.

 Remember, if you feel comfortable and happy with your life right now without a romantic partner, there is nothing wrong with that.
 You don’t need to get in a romantic relationship because society tells you to.
-If you are choosing to be single from a place of happiness, continue and don’t feel like you must justify your decision.
-On the other hand, if you are single out of a place of hurt or anger, this may be a reason to see a counselor.
+If you are choosing to be single from a place of happiness, don’t feel like you must justify your decision.

 1. Not Wanting To Compromise Wants Or Values

 Some people see being in a relationship as something they don’t want because it may mean you can no longer live without considering the needs of someone else.

 A relationship is usually all about compromising and working together.
 People who are not in relationships can be more likely to do whatever they want when they want.
 They may only have to think about themselves and making themselves happy.
 In a relationship, though, you might have to adjust some of your plans or desires to include others.

 There is nothing wrong with wanting to keep your freedom.
 It’s also okay to prefer casual relationships to serious ones.
 It may be true, though, that being in a relationship doesn’t have to mean you give up on the things you care about.
 Finding the right balance for you, even if that means staying out of committed relationships, may be the best way to move forward.